 Scope 3

-Since 2019, there has been a modest 5% reduction in emissions, which is not a major change.
+Since 2019, there has been a modest 9% reduction in emissions.
 However, we have implemented various initiatives to significantly lower emissions by 2030.
-Key to these efforts is our ability to engage our suppliers.
-We anticipate a positive impact of these actions in the coming years.
+A key driver of progress is our ability to engage suppliers.
+In 2025, we expanded Lantmännen’s Climate & Nature programme to cover 11% of our total flour volume, an important step in reducing emissions at the source.
+We anticipate that continued supplier engagement and programme expansion will drive a stronger positive impact in the coming years.

 Progress on health goals